gus33000/ESD-Decrypter/README.md

 # ESD-Decrypter
 ESD Decrypter Rewrite Script

+WIP - Don't use it until I mark a commit with the word STABLE

 ## Credit for the original script and the tools used :
 qad - decryption program